a04101999/CoRaX-Collaborative-radiology-xpert-/README.md

 🧪 This software is intended **solely for research and educational purposes**.
 🚫 It is **not for clinical use**, diagnosis, or patient care.

 We are working on extending it for future radiology education and other real time user studies.
+Please contact the corresponding author for collaboration.

+akashcseklu123@fmail.com

 # CoRaX-Collaborative-radiology-xpert-